Stijn Coninx

 Stijn, Baron Coninx (born 21 February 1957) is a Belgian film director.

 Career

 He studied film directing at HRITCS (currently Ritcs, at Erasmus Hogeschool Brussel).
-Baron Coninx is best known for his film Daens, which was nominated for an Academy Award for Best Foreign Language Film in 1992.
-He was made a Baron by Baudouin.
+Conicx made his debut as film director in 1987 with the comedy Hector, which became the most successful movie in Belgium for a few years.
+He is best known for his film Daens, which was nominated for an Academy Award for Best Foreign Language Film in 1992.
+In 1993, Stijn Coninx was made a Baron by king Baudouin.

+Coninx released two well received biographical films of Belgian artists, Sister Smile about The Singing Nun and Marina about Rocco Granata.